Jonathan Ashworth: Special adviser (2004–2011)

 After the Labour Party were defeated at the 2010 general election, Ashworth became Political Secretary to the acting party leader Harriet Harman.
 He did not publicly support any candidate in the subsequent leadership election because of his role working for Harriet Harman but he was described as a "key member" of Ed Miliband's team on the day after Miliband won the Labour leadership election.
 When Miliband was elected as Leader of the Labour Party, he asked Ashworth to join his office as Head of Party Relations.

-Parliamentary candidate (2011)

-With a general election imminent, Ashworth was identified as someone who the Labour Party leadership wished to find a seat for.
+Before the 2010 general election, Ashworth was identified as someone for whom the Labour Party leadership wished to find a seat.
 He was linked with a possible candidature in Mansfield should the sitting Member of Parliament (MP) Alan Meale decide to stand down, but Meale decided to seek re-election despite widespread speculation he was to retire from Parliament.
 Ashworth was then identified as a potential candidate for Nottingham East when the sitting MP John Heppell retired, but the selection went to former MP Chris Leslie when the Labour National Executive Committee chose to impose Leslie at the last minute.